 Student Coordinators (by school)

 Jacob is an environmental enthusiast who was radicalized by the climate justice movement and soon discovered how climate justice intersects with a number of other issues that affect him and the community.
 He was previously involved with the Sunrise Movement.
 After moving to New Hampshire to study conservation at UNH, he found NHYM while searching for a way to get involved in movement work again.
-Now he is one of our UNH Hub Coordinators!
+Now he is our Distributed Organizer!
 When he’s not organizing, Jacob loves to be outside; running, skiing, camping, fishing, and biking!